wlsf82/crud-protractor-backstopjs/README.md

 > Node.js and Chrome need to be installed to run the tests

+Note: The following versions of Node.js and NPM were used (`node v8.9.4`, `npm 5.6.0`)

+Note 2: The following version of Chrome was used: `64.0.3282.167`

 ### Installation

 Run `npm i` to install the development dependencies